Research areas in CIP

 Research into testing of students' and lecturers' comeptencies in academic English or Danish, including aspects of importance for the certification of language competencies.

 The staff at CIP holds expertise in all five areas of research:

 - Parallel language in practice

 - Foreign and second language acquisition and teaching

 - Language and academic learning outcomes

 - Testing of language competencies in an academic context

 By clicking the staff tab on the left hand side of this website, you can find contact information about CIP's staff members.

-If you wish to be put in touch with a staff member at CIP with special expertise in one of the five listet research areas, you are most welcome to send us an email at email@example.com, and we will do our best to put you in touch with the right person.
+If you wish to be put in touch with a staff member at CIP with special expertise in one of the five listed research areas, you are most welcome to send us an email at firstname.lastname@example.org, and we will do our best to put you in touch with the right person.